markstory/docket-app/README.md

 ```

 This command will iterate all the subscriptions that will expire in the next day and create a new subscription for those calendar sources.

+## Flutter + Google Auth

+When building the flutter application you need another OAuth Client ID for
+the flutter application.
+First setup a keystore file.
+I [followed this tutorial](https://docs.flutter.dev/deployment/android#create-an-upload-keystore).

+This [video](https://www.youtube.com/watch?app=desktop&v=E5WgU6ERZzA) was fantastic and helped me
+get through the setup pain of this integration.